-"Break a Leg” is a Hollywood insider comedy more charming and funny than most.
+The kind of film that’s hard to pull off without seeming terminally bitter and/or self-involved, “Break a Leg” is a Hollywood insider comedy more charming and funny than most.
 In fact, it’s so inside it may play best to an industry crowd.
 But if pic’s audience award win at Cinevegas is any indication, the movie isn’t too insular for a general crowd.
-More fest invites will be forthcoming and theatrical distribs ought have a look, too.
+Despite the passe subject matter and lack of marquee names, more fest invites will be forthcoming and theatrical distribs ought have a look, too.

 John Cassini, who co-wrote (with brother Frank), co-produced and stars, is a runt of an actor who looks like he only gets offered parts that Joe Pesci has turned down.
 Like Max Matteo, the down-on-his-luck bit-part player Cassini portrays, Cassini himself is about the last guy Hollywood would ever give a leading role in a high-profile picture.
 In the way of Nia Vardalos and “My Big Fat Greek Wedding” (or Sylvester Stallone and “Rocky” a generation before), Cassini had to make “Break a Leg” happen from scratch, and as a result his performance is imbued with a special resonance and sense of theatrical showmanship, like one given by the ever-hopeful understudy who finally gets to go on for the lead.